 Candidate application process

 It is highly recommended that all students who are interested in completing the form make a copy to practice on.
-The candidacy form must be completed and accompanied by the $15 membership dues by Wednesday, April 5, 2017.
+The candidacy form must be completed and accompanied by the $15 membership dues.

 Induction into the National Junior Honor Society is a prestigious distinction awarded only to the most deserving students.
-Candidates who are accepted will receive an invitation by Wednesday, April 12, 2017 to the Induction Ceremony.
-The ceremony is scheduled for Tuesday evening, April 18, 2017.
+Candidates who are accepted will receive an invitation in the Spring of 2018.